demisto/content/Packs/ProofpointEmailSecurity/Integrations/ProofpointEmailSecurityEventCollector/README.md

 Collects events for Proofpoint using the streaming API.
-This integration was integrated and tested with version xx of Proofpoint Email Security Event Collector
+This integration was integrated and tested Proofpoint Email Security.

 ## Configure Proofpoint Email Security Event Collector on Cortex XSOAR